 Next, source and target locations are specified: the source either representing a nominal population of species or an actual population, the target representing an area for eventual colonisation.
 These can be selected using preset North South East West edges or bespoke sources and targets can be defined by a raster map.
 The direction of travel is defined by the placement of source and target and will depend on the purpose of study.
 For instance, if looking at likely species movement due to climate change, a south to north or lowland to upland direction might be required.
 Condatis looks at how the habitat in between the source and target could contribute to the species progress over multiple generations, so it is not designed to look in detail at individual patch-to-patch movements.

 Each habitat cell is assumed to be linked with every other habitat cell; the strength of each of these links is dependent on the time it would take for the population of one cell to send colonists to populate the other cell.
 The time taken is considered analogous to resistance in the Condatis model.
 By selecting a dispersal distance (the average dispersal distance per generation) and the reproductive rate of a species (either known or representative), Condatis will calculate the overall flow from source to target and the portion of this flow travelling through each individual habitat cell.
 This is plotted on a map, colour coded to highlight the areas of most concentrated flow.
-Condatis also calculates the time it would take for the species to colonise the target (in number of generations) and the overall flow speed which is a measure of the connectivity of the landscape and is directly comparable across different scenarios and habitats.
+Condatis also calculates the overall speed which is a measure of how quickly the target can be reached from the source via any route, and can be used as a directly comparable landscape connectivity metric across different scenarios and habitats.